 Chelsea already have an experienced understudy in place should he leave.
 Mark Schwarzer, Cech's backup last season, signed a one-year extension in July.

-Cech is unlikely to accept a season sitting on the bench after Mourinho's team selection against Burnley confirmed that Courtois will be given the chance to establish himself as the club's new No.1.
+Cech is unlikely to accept a season sat on the bench after Mourinho's team selection against Burnley confirmed that Courtois will be given the chance to establish himself as the club's new No.1.